-The MOUs establish a mutual intent between SCP and private partners to negotiate contractual agreements for developing new local geothermal resources or expanding capacity of existing geothermal resources while also collaborating on opportunities to seek grant funding, resolve technical and commercial uncertainties, and engage local stakeholders.
+The MOUs proposed in this item would establish a mutual intent between SCP and each private partner to negotiate contractual agreements for developing new local geothermal resources or expanding capacity of existing geothermal resources while also collaborating on opportunities to seek grant funding, resolve technical and commercial uncertainties, and engage local stakeholders.
 Once negotiated, staff expects the cooperation agreements to commit private partners to develop geothermal resources that are aligned with GeoZone objectives and community needs, and in full compliance with all permitting obligations.
-In exchange, SCP will provide proactive stakeholder engagement, local political advocacy, serve as an intended customer and support the marketing of any excess capacity beyond SCP's own needs.
-Staff will return to the Committee and Board with proposed cooperation agreements for approval as the next step.
+In exchange, SCP will provide proactive stakeholder engagement, local advocacy, serve as an intended customer and support the marketing of any excess capacity beyond SCP's own needs.
+Staff will return to the Board with proposed cooperation agreements for approval as the next step.